Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

 ## Validation with Joi/Zod

-- Use Joi/Zod to validate incoming data for user and order creation and updating operations.
+- Use Joi/Zod to validate incoming data for course, category and review creation and updating operations.
 - Ensure that the data adheres to the structure defined in the models.
 - Handle validation errors gracefully and provide meaningful error messages in the API responses.